 Sustainability in India

 Amazon India is committed to sustainability and has taken several steps to build more sustainable operations across the country.
-This includes initiatives in packaging, electric mobility, solar energy, water conservation and awareness building through community efforts.
+This includes initiatives in packaging, electric mobility, renewable energy, water conservation and awareness building through community efforts.

 Sustainability News from India